MemoAct: Atkinson–Shiffrin-Inspired Hierarchical Memory-Augmented Policy for Robotic Manipulation

 Introduction

-(a) An example of a memory-dependent task. (b) Policies lacking historical awareness fail under identical observations, while existing representative memory mechanisms suffer from limited long-horizon retention and poor task state tracking. (c) Inspired by the Atkinson–Shiffrin memory model, we propose MemoAct, which simultaneously enables precise task state tracking and robust long-horizon retention. (d) Results on MemoryRTBench, RMBench and real-world experiments demonstrate that MemoAct significantly outperforms baseline algorithms.
+(a) An example of a memory-dependent task. (b) Policies lacking historical awareness fail under identical observations, while existing representative memory mechanisms suffer from limited long-horizon retention and poor task-state tracking. (c) Inspired by the Atkinson–Shiffrin memory model, we propose MemoAct, which simultaneously enables precise task-state tracking and robust long-horizon retention. (d) Results on MemoryRTBench, RMBench, and real-world experiments demonstrate that MemoAct significantly outperforms baseline algorithms.

 Overview of MemoAct